 The debate a decade ago was over how to best manage the newly acquired Baca Ranch.
 The consensus then was that the land should be preserved as a working ranch where fishing, hunting, grazing, and some limited timber management might be retained.
-Then Congressman Udall noted in the hearings in March, 2000, that a working ranch would permit both cattle and wildlife to thrive on the land and traditional New Mexican families should have the opportunity to join others who had previously been able to use the land.
+Then Congressman Tom Udall noted in the hearings in March, 2000, that a working ranch would permit both cattle and wildlife to thrive on the land and traditional New Mexican families should have the opportunity to join others who had previously been able to use the land.
 The concept of a working ranch was widely endorsed.
 Over the past decade the Trust, with the assistance of the Forest Service, has implemented the concept of the working ranch.

-The October 2009 report "Valles Caldera" by the Government Accountability Office found that the Trust had made progress in rehabilitating roads, buildings, fences, and other infrastructure, had created a science program, experimented with a variety of grazing options, taken steps to manage its forests, expanded recreational opportunities, and taken its first steps toward becoming financially self-sustaining.
-However the Trust is at least 5 years behind the schedule it set for itself.
+The October 2009 report "Valles Caldera" by the Government Accountability Office found that the Trust had made progress in rehabilitating roads, buildings, fences, and other infrastructure, created a science program, experimented with a variety of grazing options, taken steps to manage its forests, expanded recreational opportunities for the public, and taken its first steps toward becoming financially self-sustaining.
+However, according to GAO, the Trust is at least 5 years behind the schedule it set for itself.
 Through FY2009, the Trust lacked a strategic plan and annual performance plans and it had not systematically monitored or reported on its' progress.
 The Trust's financial management has also been weak and the Trust is challenged to become self sustaining by the end of FY2015.
-The GAO recommended that the Trust work with the relevant Committees to seek legislative remedies as appropriate for the legal challenges confronting the Trust
+The GAO recommended that the Trust work with the relevant Committees to seek legislative remedies as appropriate for the legal challenges confronting the Trust.
+The Trust has since responded in writing with suggested legislative actions.